mesosphere/kubernetes-mesos/README.md

 ### Build

 To build from source follow the instructions below.
+Before building anything please review all of the instructions, including any environment setup steps that may be required prior to the actual build.

 **NOTE:** Building Kubernetes for Mesos requires Go 1.3+ and [godep][5].
 Dependency management for the project is greatly simplified by using godep.